Oslo Pride

 Oslo Pride is a festival and cultural event held annually in Oslo during the latter half of June.
 The festival welcomes everyone who supports or feels connected to the LGBTI+ community, including lesbians, gays, bisexuals, transgender people, and Intersex individuals.

 Organized by Fri Oslo and Viken, Oslo Pride is Norway's largest pride festival, attracting approximately 450,000 visitors and participants over the course of its ten-day run.
 The program features seminars, film festivals, concerts, art exhibitions, performances, political debates, and a dedicated festival area at Kontraskjæret near Akershus Fortress.

 The largest and most visible event of the festival is the Pride Parade, held on the final day.
 In recent years, the parade has drawn around 50,000 participants.
+In 2026, the number was estimated to be 90,000 participants.

 About the Festival

 The festival's history dates back to June 27, 1974, when a group of queer activists organized the first public commemoration of the Stonewall uprising.
 The gathering brought together 250 people at University Square in Oslo.

 The first official event with a parade was held in 1982, and since then, the festival has steadily grown in scope.
 During the 1990s, it expanded into a ten-day program featuring seminars, lectures, debates, concerts, and parties across various venues in Oslo.

 Oslo Pride consists of several key events: Pride Park, Pride House, Mini Pride, the Pride Parade, and the Oslo Pride Business Forum.
 Pride Park serves as the main hub of the festival and is constructed at Kontraskjæret.
 The park includes four stages (Main Stage, Bear Stage, Culture Stage, and Studio 72), along with bars, food vendors, and booths from various interest groups and partners of Oslo Pride.

 In 2023, the park was relocated to Kontraskjæret to expand both audience capacity and festival content.

 In 2024, the park was temporarily moved to Sofienberg Park as Kontraskjæret was rented out for a football event, but the festival will return to Kontraskjæret from 2025.

 Previously, Pride Park was held at City Hall Square (2013–2014) and Spikersuppa (2015–2022).

 In 2023, Mini Pride was hosted in the courtyard of Myntgata 2, Pride House was held at the House of Doctors, and the Oslo Pride Business Forum took place at Clarion Hotel Bjørvika.

 According to the organizers, Oslo Pride attracted approximately 450,000 participants and visitors over the ten days of the festival in 2019.

 The entire festival is planned and run by volunteers, including around 100 year-round volunteers and 450 more during the festival itself.
 As of 2023, the general manager of Oslo Pride is Dan Bjørke.
 The festival is owned by Fri Oslo og Viken, the regional branch of the national organization for gender and sexual diversity.

 In 2020, the physical festival was canceled and instead held as a digital event due to the coronavirus pandemic.
 For the same reason, the 2021 festival was organized with cohort divisions and a limited number of attendees allowed in Pride Park at any given time.